Make writing pleasurable!

 This is the perfect class for parents who would like their 9-14 year olds to take an online writing class without parental involvement, and who wish to give Brave Writer a low-risk try.

-Write for Fun: Go Wild is a three-week class that is meant to enrich your student’s writing experiences, and to help them expand their tool kit of writing prompts and activities to be used in any writing endeavor!
+Write for Fun: Dream Big is a three-week class that is meant to enrich your student’s writing experiences, and to help them expand their tool kit of writing prompts and activities to be used in any writing endeavor!
 Any student is welcome.

-Designed for upper elementary and junior high students, Write for Fun: Go Wild gives kids new experiences with freewriting, word play, and poetry.
-Karen O’Connor, award-winning author of over 80 books (you read that right!), shares her repertoire of creative writing exploration techniques with our Brave Writer community.
+Designed for upper elementary and junior high students, Write for Fun: Dream Big gives kids new experiences with freewriting, word play, and poetry.
+The activities in this class are creative writing exploration techniques that help students expand their use of language and writing tactics.
 Students get a chance to play with language through activity, not just sitting at a table.
-If your child is new to creative writing, this is the right class!
+If your child has already taken Write for Fun: Go Wild, or if your child is new to creative writing, this is the right class!
 It’s a frolic through a slew of entertaining, active writing processes that get your children’s creative juices flowing!